 That's what it is.

-So and verse 36 it says, yet he passed away, and lo he was not.
+So, and verse 36, it says, yet he passed away, and lo, he was not.

 Yea, I sought him, but he could not be found.

-It's uh so it's gone.
+So it's gone.

-Uh they will be erased.
+They will be erased.

-Uh not just dead, they'll be erased.
+Not just dead, they'll be erased.

-No legacy uh worth remembering.
+No legacy worth remembering.

 Their memory stinks.

-I mean, it's not fair to just blame them as just being a leaf, because they're actually they're quite useful for making stocks and things.
+I mean, it's not fair to just blame them as just being a leaf, because they're actually quite useful for making stocks and things.

-I like a baby.
+I like a bay tree.

 Yeah, yeah.